 • Call a pest control provider if spiders continue to be a issue, as their presence indicates an additional insect problem

-To keep a home’s spider population under control, a pest control company should be called to detect and eliminate all of the existing webs.
-DIY products are not usually successful in controlling spider populations.
+To keep a home’s spider population under control, a pest control company should be called.

-Safeguard Pest Control will use a variety of treatments including dusts, gels, and specialized products to eliminate spiders in your home including attics, wall voids, and cracks and crevices.
+Safeguard Pest Control uses a variety of treatments and specialized products to eliminate spiders in your Yardley home or office.